adobe/brackets-shell/README.md

    ...
 ```

-Open a terminal window on this directory and run `./make_symlinks.sh`.
+Open a terminal window on the `brackets-shell` directory and run `scripts/make_symlinks.sh`.
 This will create symbolic links to several folders in the `deps/cef` directory.
 Open appshell.pbxproj in XCode.
-NOTE: If you are using XCode 4, do **not** select "Project Modernization" or you will get compile errors.
+NOTE: If you are using XCode 4.4, you will get a couple warnings.
+These are harmless, and will be fixed soon.

 ####Generating Projects
 This is only required if you are changing the project files. **NOTE:** Don't change the xcode project files directly.
 Any changes should be done to the .gyp files, and new xcode projects should be generated.

 * Add a <code>CHROMIUM\_SRC\_PATH</code> environment variable that points to your chromium 'src' folder (without a final '/').
-* Open a terminal window on this directory and run <code>./make\_appshell\_project.sh</code> (Note: while not required, it is a good idea to delete the old appshell.xcodeproj before generating a new one.)
+* Open a terminal window on this directory and run <code>scripts/make\_appshell\_project.sh</code> (Note: while not required, it is a good idea to delete the old appshell.xcodeproj before generating a new one.)

 ### Windows